doc-detective/doc-detective/README.md

 }
 ```

-## Post-release features
+## Potential future features

 - New test actions
-  - Add `file` parameter to `type` action to allow typing content without including the exact strings in the test.
-Handy for secrets, credentials, and such.
   - Curl commands (Support substitution/setting env vars.
 Only check for `200 OK`.)
-  - Test if a referenced image (such as an icon) is present in captured screenshot
+  - Test if a referenced image (such as an icon) is present in the captured screenshot
-  - Upgrade wait action to support waiting for a specific element to be present, regardless of duration
+  - Upgrade `wait` action to support waiting for a specific element to be present, regardless of duration
 - Suggest tests by parsing document text
 - Automatically insert suggested tests based on document text